-Merri Lovinger Arian serves on the full time faculty of the Debbie Friedman School of Sacred Music and the Rabbinical School of the New York campus of Hebrew Union College-Jewish Institute of Religion.
+Merri Lovinger Arian serves on the full-time faculty of the Debbie Friedman School of Sacred Music (DFSSM) and the Rabbinical School of HUC-JIR/New York.
 She offers courses in Music Education, Conducting, Congregational Singing, Worship, and Contemporary Repertoire.
 In addition, she serves as co-supervisor of the Tefillah program.
 Merri previously served as Program Director, and then Director of Music for Synagogue 2000 (S2K), a leading trans-denominational institute developing models for revitalizing synagogue life.
 She served as Synagogue 3000’s consultant on liturgical arts at HUC-JIR in New York and continues to supervise rabbinic and cantorial students in creating worship collaboratively at the College-Institute.

 Merri is frequently invited as an artist-in-residence in congregations across the country.
 She has also served as a music consultant to a number of congregations, exploring with the clergy team ways to enhance the worship in their congregation.
 She had the honor of singing with Debbie Friedman, z”l, in Carnegie Hall and has performed and lead music programs for HUC-JIR, the URJ, the Wexner Heritage Foundation, JFNA Lions of Judah, the Women’s League for Conservative Judaism, and Jewish Women’s Archives, among others.

 She has written about the use of music in creating sacred community.
 In her newest book, Leveling the Praying Field, Merri shares methods and melodies to elevate congregational worship.
 She has also written on the educational value of youth choirs, and along with her husband, Rabbi Ramie Arian, published a book and accompanying album of original choral arrangements entitled NFTY in Harmony.